Cytori Cell Therapy™ is for investigational use in the United States.

 - 19. Daumas, A. et al. “Long-term follow-up after autologous adipose-derived stromal vascular fraction injection into fingers in systemic sclerosis patients.”
 Current Research in Translational Medicine.
 2016.

-Cytori also develops nanomedicines using liposomal encapsulation technology designed to reduce toxicity while retaining the efficacy of both existing agents and novel compounds.
-For oncology patients, the size and composition of liposomal-encapsulated products are designed such that the chemotherapeutic agent can be delivered more selectively to the tumor.
-Clinical trials have demonstrated that encapsulation can protect organs such as the heart from the toxic effects of the chemotherapy agents such as doxorubicin leading to a safety and efficacy profile that is superior to that of the non-encapsulated drug.
+Cytori also develops nanomedicines using liposomal encapsulation technology designed to reduce toxicity while retaining the efficacy of both existing and novel drugs.
+For cancer patients, the size and composition of liposomal-encapsulated products are designed such that the chemotherapy drug can be delivered more selectively to the tumor.
+Clinical trials have demonstrated that encapsulation can protect organs such as the heart from the toxic effects of the chemotherapy drugs such as doxorubicin leading to a safety and efficacy profile that is superior to that of the non-encapsulated drug.
 20,21

 Cutaway image of a liposome showing chemotherapy payload